pandosme/privateCA/README.md

 # privateCA
-Local private Certificate Authority (CA) using standard OpenSSL with a Node-Red user interface wrapper.
-The main purpose is to provide API for other servers to automate certificat signing but the dashboard can be used to sign CSR (Certificate Signing Request) [PEM].
+A docker-compose repository that provides a private Certificate Authority (CA) using OpenSSL with a Node-Red wrapper interface.

+The main purpose is to provide a CA with an API for other servers to automate certificat signing.
+The dashboard can be used for manually signing CSR (Certificate Signing Request).
+The Dashboard also provides listing all issued certificates and inspecting a certificate to view the information.

 ## Installation
 1. git clone repository
+2. cd privateCA
-2. Edit docker-compose.yaml if you need to chage the default port 8443 to something else
+3. nano docker-compose.yaml if you need to chage the default port 8443 to something else
-3. docker-compose up -d
+4. docker-compose up -d
-4. Open Browser and goto http://address:8443/admin
+5. Open Browser and goto http://address:8443/admin
-5. On tap "Initialize CA", double click to edit "Set your Data Here" and edit msg.payload
+6. On tab "Initialize CA", double click to edit "Set your Data Here" and edit msg.payload
 ```
 {
   "org":"Acme Inc",